 Associated Press Television Writer Lynn Elber contributed to this story.

-This story has been corrected to show that Salling’s body was found in a riverbed area in the Tujunga area, not a home.
+This story has been corrected to show that Mark Salling dead body was found in a riverbed area in the Tujunga area, not a home.